ozantakir/ozantakir/README.md

 ### Hi there 👋

+- I graduated from Middle East Technical University - Mathematics
+- I am currently learning mobile app development in Android with Kotlin.
+- Also I have an interest in the data science area
+- How to reach me: ozantakir@gmail.com

 <!--
 **ozantakir/ozantakir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.